omlins/ParallelStencil.jl/README.md

 ```julia
 @parallel (1:size(A,1), 1:size(A,3)) bc_y!(A)
 ```
 Furthermore, a set of architecture-agnostic low level kernel language constructs is supported in these `@parallel_indices` kernels (see in [Module documentation callable from the Julia REPL / IJulia](#module-documentation-callable-from-the-julia-repl--ijulia)).
-They enable, e.g., explicit usage of shared memory (see [this 2-D heat diffusion example](/examples/diffusion2D_shmem_novis.jl)).
+They enable, e.g., explicit usage of shared memory (see [this 2-D heat diffusion example](/examples/diffusion2D_shmem_novis.jl)) and usage of warp-level primitives.

 ## Support for logical arrays of small arrays / structs
 Logical arrays of small arrays / structs enabling optimized data access can be conveniently created with the architecture-agnostic allocation macros earlier introduced (see [Parallelization and optimization with one macro call](#parallelization-with-one-macro-call)).
 To this purpose, ParallelStencil leverages `CellArray`s (from [CellArrays.jl], which relies in turn on [StaticArrays.jl]).
 To create a logical array of small arrays, it is sufficient to pass to any of these allocation macros the keyword `celldims` with the dimensions of the inner arrays, e.g.: